hashicorp/vagrant/website/docs/source/v2/provisioning/ansible.html.md

 * `ansible.sudo_user` can be set to a string containing a username on the guest who should be used by the sudo command.
 * `ansible.ask_sudo_pass` can be set to `true` to require Ansible to prompt for a sudo password.
-* `ansible.limit` can be set to a string or an array of machines or groups from the inventory file to further control which hosts are affected (e.g. useful to enable Ansible parallel execution).
-Note that as Vagrant 1.5, the machine name (taken from Vagrantfile) is set as default limit.
+* `ansible.limit` can be set to a string or an array of machines or groups from the inventory file to further control which hosts are affected.
+Note that:
+  * As Vagrant 1.5, the machine name (taken from Vagrantfile) is set as **default limit** to ensure that `vagrant provision` steps only affect the expected machine.
+Setting `ansible.limit` will override this default.
+  * Setting `ansible.limit = 'all'` can be used to make Ansible connects to all machines from the inventory file.
 * `ansible.verbose` can be set to increase Ansible's verbosity to obtain detailed logging:
   * `'v'`, verbose mode
   * `'vv'`